GodotMisogi/johnny/content/post/roots-of-unity/index.md

     - Mathematics
 ---

+>**This is not AI-generated.**

-During my second year of the International Baccalaureate: Diploma Programme, we were assigned the task of making a portfolio for a problem statement in Mathematics HL.
+During my second year of the International Baccalaureate Diploma Programme, we were assigned the task of making a portfolio for a problem statement in Mathematics HL.
 While I don't have the problem statement anymore, I'll outline the major points of the task:

 * Find the solutions to $z^n - 1 = 0,~ z \in \mathbb{C}$.
 * Plot these solutions on the Argand plane.